Current Book Project

 “Dani Spinosa’s OO pushes buttons, turns keys, and swipes, steals and homages all over poetry.
 Every poem demands you LOOK AGAIN! and see where voices slip between the keystrokes.
 Extravagant, interruptive, declarative and a real kick in the eyeballs.” derek beaulieu

 “WTF does Dani Spinosa think she is doing copying all these (mostly) male poets?
 Lock up your typewriters!
 Hide your anthologies of classic visual poetry!
 Protect yourself and the literary tradition from the stealth interventions of Spinosa, who is (mis)appropriating works by every conceivable author of graphically scored verse in the name of some kind of femmeship that involves conversations with the dead as well as the living.
-The former are silent on the matter and the former?
+The former are silent on the matter and the latter?
 We shall see.
 Rarely has mimicry been used to such high-level hermeneutic ends.”
 Johanna Drucker

 “Not only an excellent, well-researched overview of the history and tradition of typewritten visual poetry, but also—what a sly female response to it!”
 Petra Schulze-Wollgast